Finn Wittrock: Early life

 Wittrock was born in Lenox, Massachusetts, the son of Kate Claire Crowley, a professor of occupational therapy at the University of Southern California, and Peter L. Wittrock, an actor.
 He has a younger brother, Dylan.
 As a child, he grew up at the Shakespeare & Company theatre, where his father worked, and would often act as a pageboy or messenger.
 As a teenager, he attended the Los Angeles County High School for the Arts, where he would act, make films and be a part of movement classes for actors.
+In 2003, Wittrock was named a U.S Presidential Scholar in the Arts as part of the Presidential Scholars program.
+He is also a YoungArts alumnus.
 After graduating from high school, he was accepted into the Juilliard School, but turned them down, hoping to get work in Los Angeles.

 Wittrock acted in some episodes for television, but would often face rejection.
 He auditioned for Juilliard the next year and was accepted again.
 He attended the school, where he was a member of the drama division's Group 37 (2004–2008).
 He was an active participant in the drama department and starred in several theatrical productions.
 He also won the Juilliard Journal Award, in recognition of his outstanding contributions to Juilliard's newspaper, The Juilliard Journal; and was the recipient of the drama division's Stephanie Palmer McClelland Scholarship.
 He graduated with a Bachelor of Fine Arts in 2008.